 As long as you're not selling food or alcohol and your party is a private, free event, you don't need a licence.
 Otherwise you may need to apply for a Temporary Event Notice.
-Click on the link for further information.
 Maybe give some consideration to underage drinking and what you might do to prevent it.

 One-off events such as street parties aren't usually considered food businesses, so there are no forms to fill in.
 However, you must ensure that any food provided is safe to eat.
+More advice can be found here.